M0r13n/mikrotik_monitoring/README.md

 This project is only a personal hobby.
 It do it mainly to learn something and to improve my skills.
 Therefore, the project does not compete with other projects.
-Nor do I aim for completeness or perfection with the project.
+Nor do I aim for completeness or perfection.
 The goal of this project is to develop a monitoring solution for multiple RouterOS devices simultaneously that is resource-efficient and scalable.

 ### Why you don't use the SNMP for monitoring?